logikum/md-doc-site/contents/1.0/documentation/contents/special.md

 ### URL rewrite file

 URL rewrite can be set in a similar markdown or HTML file.
-Next to the menu properties you need the `rewrite` property:
+Next to the menu properties you need the add the `rewrite` property with the new path:

 ```text
 <!-- ======================================================================